IntroCSCI/colorvisionproject-eschoenfield/README.md

 ### Variables and Data Types
-string fileName is used for saving the name of the file that the user inputs. int numColor saves the number of colors the user requested. string listColors[8] is an array that contains eight different hexadecimal values from Tol's color scheme. vector <string> chosenPalette is a vector that is used to save the user's chosen colors.
+string fileName is used for saving the name of the file that the user inputs. int numColor saves the number of colors the user requested.

 ### Console Input and Output
 My program gets console input with cin from the user for the amount of colors and the file name.